fnando/i18n-js/README.md

 to clear the asset cache.
 Or just change something in existing locale file.

+**Note:** `rake assets:clobber` will also remove all fingerprinted assets.
+If you are precompiling assets on target machine(s), old assets might be removed and cannot be served in cached pages.

 Please see issue #213 for detail & related discussion.